-DO CLIN 886FEL Fellowship in High-Fidelity Simulation through Patient Care I (4 credit hours) - During the fellowship year, the student fellow will gain experience in various clinical venues.
+DO CLIN 886FEL Fellowship in High-Fidelity Simulation through Patient Care I (4 credit hours) -

+During the fellowship year, the student fellow will gain experience in various clinical venues.
 Student fellows will interact with healthcare personnel during these experiences and learn from each of them about their specific responsibilities, including providing patient care as part of the healthcare team.
 They will also get training in medical education, research, and clinical simulation, including participating in curricular events.
+Specifically, they will receive foundation training in facilitating all aspects of simulation, begin developing a simulation-based research proposal, and participate in both simulated and in-person patient care.

-DO CLIN 992FEL Fellowship in High-Fidelity Simulation through Patient Care II (4 credit hours) - During the fellowship year, the student fellow will gain experience in various clinical venues.
+DO CLIN 992FEL Fellowship in High-Fidelity Simulation through Patient Care II (4 credit hours) -During the fellowship year, the student fellow will gain experience in various clinical venues.
 Student fellows will interact with healthcare personnel during these experiences and learn from each of them about their specific responsibilities, including providing patient care as part of the healthcare team.
 They will also get training in medical education, research, and clinical simulation, including participating in curricular events.
+Specifically, they will build upon the foundation training received in the first semester and apply it by facilitating all aspects of simulation in a more autonomous fashion (while still under faculty supervision), compile data and prepare their final research project for presentation and continue participating in both simulated and in-person patient care.

-DO CLIN 837/937 Public Health (4 credit hours) - The purpose of this rotation is to provide the student with an overview of public health and COVID-19 pandemic health management issues.
-This course combines online learning with practical public health experiences, including case investigations.
-Students will receive a general introduction to COVID-19, pathogenesis, epidemiology, preparedness, messaging, testing/screening, handwashing/disinfection, personal protective equipment, and quarantine.
-This rotation is not intended to transform the student into an expert but rather to provide the student a survey of the discipline.
+DO CLIN 837/937 Public Health (4 credit hours) - This rotation provides students with an overview of public health and some of the major public health issues today.
+Students will receive a general introduction to public health including health behavior, communication, policy, and epidemiology.
+Then students will delve into topics such as environmental health, the social determinants of health & health equity, and pandemics and disasters.
+This rotation is not intended to transform the student into an expert, but rather to provide the student a survey of public health and its toughest challenges.

 DO CLIN 836/936 Medical Spanish (4 credit hours) - The Medical Spanish clerkship rotation aims to introduce students to basic Spanish into common health encounters.
-Students will develop an understanding of the sociocultural beliefs and practices and their impact on health and health care among Spanish-speaking populations.
+Students will develop an understanding of the socio-cultural beliefs and practices and their impact on health and health care among Spanish-speaking populations.
 This course will also show students how language-concordant health care improves health outcomes.
 Using an online medical Spanish training program, students will learn Spanish vocabulary and comprehension for patient encounters.
 Students will write patient education handouts in Spanish and will have assigned readings on Latino health and culture.

-Off-Cycle Clerkship Rotations - If an OMS-IV student is accepted for an elective clerkship rotation at a training site that has a clerkship rotation schedule different from ACOM, the student must first ask if that site will accept the ACOM clerkship rotation schedule.
+Off-Cycle Clerkship Rotations - If an OMS-IV student is accepted for an elective clerkship rotation as an audition at a residency program that has a clerkship rotation schedule different from ACOM, the student must first ask if that site will accept the ACOM clerkship rotation schedule.
 Sites will often accommodate varying student schedules in order to recruit applicants for their residency programs.
-If the training site will not accommodate the ACOM clerkship rotation schedule, the Division of Clinical Sciences will review the student's request for alternate scheduling on a case-by-case basis.
+If the training site will not accommodate the ACOM clerkship rotation schedule, ACOM will review the student's request for alternate scheduling on a case-by-case basis.